Lucas Torró: Early career

 Born in Cocentaina, Alicante, Valencian Community, Torró represented mainly Hércules CF and CD Alcoyano as a youth, aside from two other clubs in his native region.
 On 20 January 2012, while still a youth, he made his professional debut by coming on as a late substitute for Paco Esteban in a 2–2 home draw against UD Almería in the Segunda División.
 On 23 May he appeared in his second match, again from the bench in a 5–0 home loss against former club Hércules; he was also sent off during the match.

 Real Madrid

 In August 2012 Torró moved to Real Madrid for a fee of €100,000 with additional clauses based on his progression; it was also Alcoyano's most profitable transfer of its history.
 Initially assigned to the Juvenil squad, he was promoted to the reserves midway through the season.

 Real Oviedo (loan)

 On 18 July 2016, Torró was loaned to Real Oviedo in the second tier, for one year.

 Osasuna

 The following 6 July, he signed a three-year deal with CA Osasuna after his contract with Real Madrid expired.

 Eintracht Frankfurt

 On 2 July 2018, Osasuna announced that Eintracht Frankfurt would pay Torró's release clause of €1.75 million.

 Return to Osasuna

 On 5 August 2020, Torró returned to Osasuna in a transfer deal worth around €2 million.
 He signed a four-year contract with the club.
+On 9 June 2022, he signed an extension through 2027.